 November Every 3-5 weeks Dormancy is settling in.
 Resist the urge to water when the soil still feels slightly cool.

 December Every 4-6 weeks Rest period.
 Minimal watering, minimal intervention.
-Let her sleep.
+Let it rest.

 The hardest months for most people are November through February, when the instinct to water is stronger than the plant’s actual need.
 Trust the soil, not the calendar.